Milestones in Canadian health research

 Canadian health research: saving lives, making history

 Canada's health researchers have made many life-saving discoveries.
-From Banting and Best's insulin innovation to today's advancements in health-care delivery, our country has led the way in making the world a healthier place.
-Take a tour through some of the important milestones in Canadian health research history.
+From Banting and Best's insulin innovation to today's advancements in health care delivery, our country has led the way in making the world a healthier place.
+Learn more about Canada’s major health research achievements, and take a closer look at some of the research CIHR supported in its first 10 years.

 "With the relief of the symptoms of his disease, and with the increased strength and vigor resulting from the increased diet, the pessimistic, melancholy diabetic becomes optimistic and cheerful.
 Insulin is not a cure for diabetes; it is a treatment."